 “Big Data” gives a boost to the new branches of Psychology

 Before every science followed its path, the results didn’t transcend that field.
 But today, with Big Data, a vast ocean of data produced from each of these studies can easily be stored in such a way that we can access to a huge database where we can analyze and cross several behavioral variables.

-This possibility, unthinkable until now, allowed the development of disciplines such as neuroeconomy and neuromarketing.
+This possibility, unthinkable until now, allowed the development of new branches of Psychology such as neuroeconomy and neuromarketing.
 In fact, it opens the way for the realization of the most comprehensive meta-analysis in which we can access a huge amount of data that offer conclusions closer to reality, starting from the analysis of the behavior of hundreds of thousands of people.
 This way we can better understand how they react and under what circumstances, to design the most appropriate treatments.

 Therapies can be given on the internet

 It is no longer necessary to go to the psychologist, an Internet connection is enough to receive treatment at home.
 When the case is not very serious, many psychologists offer the possibility to realize some online sessions or even the entire treatment.
 Therefore geographical barriers fall down and people who have difficulty to move can follow the treatment.

 This new way of doing therapy also encourages those people who were afraid of being seen entering the psychologist’s clinic, since there are still many stereotypes at the respect.
 In addition, there are online programs in which people can remain anonymous and clarify their doubts or receive orientation.